Enalean/tuleap-documentation-en/languages/en/administration-guide/backend-worker.rst

 In ``local.inc`` you should add ``$sys_async_emails`` variable.
 It can take following values:

-* ``false``: equivalent to not defining the variable at all: disable backend worker, the notification will be done inline.
+* ``''``: equivalent to not defining the variable at all: disable backend worker, the notification will be done inline.
 Useful to disable the feature if it doesn't work.
 * ``'all'``: activate the feature for all projects.
 * ``'X,Y,Z'``: activate the feature for projects X, Y and Z (project ids, integers)